Election Day 2024: Why both sides feel this is a tipping point for America

 “It’s like national Stockholm syndrome,” she says.

 Mr. Sutherland is not Mr. Trump’s biggest fan, though he plans to vote for him as a better alternative than Ms. Harris.
-But he sees Democrats’ characterization of Mr. Trump as a threat to democracy as a disingenuous way to marginalize the opposition and thwart robust debate – not just about the structure of American government, but any issue.
+But he sees Democrats’ characterization of Mr. Trump as a threat to democracy as a disingenuous way to marginalize the opposition and thwart robust debate – not just about the structure of American government, but about any issue.

-One of his political professors at Hillsdale calls this the ‘democratic incantation.’
+One of his politics professors at Hillsdale calls this the “democratic incantation.”

-“The word democracy – it’s been made something sacred,” says Mr. Sutherland.
+“The word ‘democracy’ – it’s been made something sacred,” says Mr. Sutherland.

 Ms. Harris and even some former Trump administration officials have criticized Mr. Trump as having autocratic impulses, and predict he would test constitutional limits on power far more in a second term than he did in a first term.
 They point to his refusal to say he would accept a defeat in 2024; his plans to gut the civil service, installing political appointees in positions meant to be held by nonpartisan experts; and his recent rally at Madison Square Garden that led critics to draw parallels with a pro-Nazi gathering in the same location in 1939.

-But Mr. Sutherland takes issue with what he calls “ ‘Trump is literally Hitler’ rhetoric.”
+But Mr. Sutherland takes issue with what he calls “‘Trump is literally Hitler’ rhetoric.”
 He says Ms. Harris is falsely demonizing virtually half the country as supporters of fascism.

 That, he says, is “a huge threat to the country.”